DennisHeimbigner/netcdf-c/docs/nczarr.md

 The zmap API defined here isolates the key-value pair mapping code from the Zarr-based implementation of NetCDF-4.
 It wraps an internal C dispatch table manager for implementing an abstract data structure implementing the zmap key/object model.
 Of special note is the "search" function of the API.

 __Search__: The search function has two purposes:
 1. Support reading of pure zarr datasets (because they do not explicitly track their contents).
 2. Debugging to allow raw examination of the storage.
-See zdump for example.
+See _zdump_ for example.

 The search function takes a prefix path which has a key syntax (see above).
-The set of legal keys is the set of keys such that the key references a content-bearing object -- e.g. /x/y/.zarray or /.zgroup.
-Essentially this is the set of keys pointing to the leaf objects of the tree of keys constituting a dataset.
-This set potentially limits the set of keys that need to be examined during search.

 The search function returns a limited set of names, where the set of names are immediate suffixes of a given prefix path.
 That is, if _\<prefix\>_ is the prefix path, then search returnsnall _\<name\>_ such that _\<prefix>/\<name\>_ is itself a prefix of a "legal" key.
 This can be used to implement glob style searches such as "/x/y/*" or "/x/y/**"

+The term "legal keys" is the set of keys such that the key references a content-bearing object -- e.g. /x/y/.zarray or /.zgroup.
+Essentially this is the set of keys pointing to the leaf objects of the tree of keys constituting a dataset.
+This set potentially limits the set of keys that need to be examined during search.

 This semantics was chosen because it appears to be the minimum required to implement all other kinds of search using recursion.
 It was also chosen to limit the number of names returned from the search.